westplainsdev/angularJS_demo/readme.md

 # Demo Application

-Simple AngularJS demo application showing how to create a application file, a contorller and a filter.
+Simple AngularJS demo application showing how to create a application file, a controller and a filter.